The Bubble (Parks and Recreation): Cultural references

-Leslie refers to the cable television network History while she describes why she enjoys the early part of romantic relationships: "White wine, cuddling, and crazy amounts of History Channel documentaries."
+Leslie refers to the cable television network History Channel while she describes why she enjoys the early part of romantic relationships: "White wine, cuddling, and crazy amounts of History Channel documentaries."
 In one scene, Leslie refers to a mixtape for Ben that included five straight songs by singer and songwriter Sarah McLachlan.
 Leslie prepares Ben for her meeting with Marlene by describing some of her favorite conversation topics, including industrialist Andrew Carnegie and Calvin and Hobbes cartoonist Bill Watterson.
 Leslie claims her mother loves actor Daniel Craig and Mark Sloan, a character from the medical drama series Grey's Anatomy nicknamed "McSteamy", and she makes a music box with a picture of the latter character in it for Ben to give her as a gift.

 Reception

 Ratings

 Due to the 9 p.m. broadcast of "Search Committee", the one-hour seventh season finale of comedy series The Office, Parks and Recreation was not shown in its regular 9:30 p.m. broadcast on May 19.
 "The Bubble" aired at 10 p.m., while "Li'l Sebastian" immediately followed it at 10:30 p.m.
 In its original American broadcast, "The Bubble" was seen by an estimated 4.27 million household viewers, according to Nielsen Media Research, with a 2.4 rating/6 share among viewers between ages 18 and 49.
 A rating point represents one percent of the total number of television sets in American households, and a share means the percentage of television sets in use tuned to the program.
 Viewership for Parks and Recreation progressively dropped for the night, as "Li'l Sebastian" was seen by an estimated 3.72 million households.
 Combined, the ratings were about even with the average ratings for the previous week, in which two Parks and Recreation episodes were also shown back-to-back, although from a 9:30 p.m. to 10:30 p.m. time block: "The Fight" had been seen by an estimated 4.55 million household viewers, while "Road Trip" was seen by 3.54 million households.
 In its 10 p.m. timeslot, "The Bubble" was outperformed by the fourth season finale of the ABC medical drama series Private Practice, which was seen by 7.45 million household viewers.